nickstuer/mooch/README.md

 ## Features

 ### Settings
-[`mooch-settings`](https://github.com/nickstuer/mooch-settings) is a seperate Python packaged included in mooch.
-It is lightweight, TOML-backed configuration/settings utility that that exposes project settings as standard Python dictionaries — allowing you to work with settings in a familiar, Pythonic way.
+ Lightweight, TOML-backed configuration/settings utility that that exposes project settings as standard Python dictionaries — allowing you to work with settings in a familiar, Pythonic way.

 - TOML-powered: Uses TOML under the hood for modern, human-friendly settings files.
 - Dictionary-like interface: Access and manipulate settings with regular dictionary operations.